vitaminwater/Daryl/README.md

 Sometime you'd like to edit your current note, just do a `d e`.

 Keep in mind that it'll try to open it with the editor in the `$EDITOR` environment variable.
 So set it if you haven't.

+### Work on another note

+If you want to use another note as the current, without actually changing the current note (like, for a phone call or something), just add `FORCE_CURRENT=[note name]` just before the `d`.

+If you have recurrent needs on a particular note, just create an alias like `alias z='FORCE_CURRENT=[ THIS_NOTE_NAME ] d'`, now all we have to do is replace the `d` from our commands by a `z` and you're working on the other note.

 ### (s) Sync to github